Sketches right through to final designs

 At the beginning of the project, we agreed on 3 basic design principles to act as our “North Star” when designing the user experience.
 We wanted the app to be easy to use, transparent (clear information on fees and interest rates), and improve people’s financial literacy by making them feel informed and empowered with their personal finances.

 By separating the sign-in and registration process it makes it easier for users to start using the app.
 It also removes clutter and unwanted user interface elements from the screen.
 Navigation is separated into primary and secondary action so people can quickly find what they’re looking for.
 Credit: Illustrations produced by Ocean Design.

-During user-testing, I tried out a number of sign-in methods from a single sign in (SSO), email and password, and email only with a verification link to provide access.
-Simplicity (and removing online privacy concerns) proved email and verification code was the prefered option.
+During useability testing, I tried out a number of sign-in methods from a single sign-in (SSO), email and password, and email only with a verification link to provide access.
+Simplicity (and removing online privacy concerns) proved email and verification code was the preferred option.